Skip to content

 As outlined in testing section, you can delete your certificates with the following script (don’t forget to revoke it!).

-Now you can easily manage certificates in your CI/CD pipelines (refer to this code snippet).
-Please, be careful and don’t omit dry runs and tests of your configuration before shipping to production.
+Please be careful and don’t omit dry runs and tests of your configuration before shipping to production.
 You can also read official user guide of certbot.